Yogayu/DeepLearningCourse/_build/04/LossFunction.md

 As you can see, the positive and negative errors cancel each other out.
 So the total error become 0 which suggest the neural network makes no mistakes.
 However, that's not true.

-## Why we use squared error instead of row error?
+## Why we use squared error instead of raw error?

 Suppose we have a set of data.